-A Class 12 permit is for any person who draws, mixes, or serves alcoholic beverages that is at least 21 years of age.
-Class 12 license holders are also permitted to serve and pour beer and wine at a customer’s table.
+A Class 12 liquor license or alcohol permit in Washington is for any person who draws, mixes, or serves alcoholic beverages that is at least 21 years of age.
+Class 12 liquor license holders are also permitted to serve and pour beer and wine at a customer’s table.

 Why is MAST Training Necessary in Washington?

-MAST Training became mandatory in 1995 after the state government mandated that anyone working with and serving alcohol must possess class 12 or class 13 license.
+MAST Training became mandatory in 1995 after the state government mandated that anyone working with and serving alcohol must possess class 12 liquor license or class 13 license.

 MAST Training exists to reinforce the importance of safety practices when serving and preparing alcohol.
 In a perfect world, all patrons would be responsible and safe when it comes to the consumption of mind-altering beverages.
 However, businesses and servers face safety risks and liability when it comes to alcohol service.

 That’s why servers, bartenders, and managers are trained in a variety of techniques to handle any potential dilemmas when it comes to serving alcohol.
 It also teaches new employees about the safe and responsible service of alcohol so that patrons are safe from harming themselves or others.
 While workers cannot control every aspect when it comes to alcohol safety, we can do our part by educating ourselves thoroughly before serving drinks to others.

 Bartending licenses are not mandatory at a federal level, but many states and even counties impose their own training programs for the same reasons that Washington’s state does.
 We have also covered the best ways of getting a bartender license in Washington state.

 How Long Does It Take to Get a Class 12 Permit?